aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 ### Teamcity installation and setup

+#### Local development to Teamcity server on Cloud

 1. Install from EXE
 2. Install TeamCity server, but not the build agent
 3. Connect to a remote TeamCity server, put in the one your company gave you

 ![](https://i.imgur.com/0tZctgz.jpeg)
+#### Creating cloud build agents

+If you want to self-host build agents on the cloud by putting the build agents on EC2 instances so they don't interfere and hog RAM from the Teamcity server, you can do so by following these steps:

+1. Create EC2 instances, grab the key pairs
+2. In Teamcity, create a new **cloud profile** and specify the EC2 instance IP as well as connection settings via your AWS access key

 ### TeamCity projects

 A project is a container for **templates**, **build configurations**, and **source control** connections.